 - Prohibition of provision of credit rating services to any Russian person or entity.

-- Prohibition of new investments in the Russian energy sector as well as a comprehensive export restriction on equipment, technology and services for the energy industry in Russia, with the exception of the nuclear industry and the downstream sector of energy transport.
+- Prohibition of investments in the Russian energy sector as well as a comprehensive export restriction on equipment, technology and services for the energy industry in Russia.
+Prohibition to supply gas storage capacity in the EU to Russian citizens and entities (with limited exceptions for LNG for storage purposed).

-- Prohibition to purchase, import or transfer of crude oil and certain petroleum products from Russia into the EU, with a phase out period of up to 8 months (since July 2022) and a temporary exception for some EU member states which suffer from a specific dependence on Russian supplies and have no viable alternative options.
+- Prohibition to purchase, import or transfer of crude oil and certain petroleum products from Russia into the EU, that Italy has duly observed starting respectively from 5 December 2022 and 5 February 2023, and a temporary exception for some EU member states which suffer from a specific dependence on Russian supplies and have no viable alternative options.

-- Adoption of a price cap related to the maritime transport of Russian oil for third countries and related services.
+- Adoption of a price cap related to the maritime transport of Russian oil for third countries and related services of: a) Russian crude oil (starting from 5 December) and b) petroleum products (starting from 5 February 2023).

 - Obligation for listed individuals to report their assets to National Competent Authorities (NCAs) – so called “reverse reporting “ – and for natural and legal persons, entities and bodies to supply immediately any information which would facilitate compliance with the sanctioning regime.